hanabi/hanabi.github.io/docs/level-2.md

   - All of the 1's are played on the stacks.
   - Alice clues number 3 to Cathy, touching one 3 on slot 2.
   - Bob discards.
   - Cathy knows that this was a *Play Clue* on the 3, but there are no 3's that are directly playable.
-Thus, someone must have the matching 2.
-Since Bob discarded, Cathy must be the one who has the matching 2.
+Thus, someone must have the connecting 2.
+Since Bob discarded, Cathy must be the one who has the connecting 2.
   - Thus, Cathy plays her *Finesse Position* card as **any** 2.
 It is a red 2 and it successfully plays.
-  - Cathy now knows that her 3 must match the 2, so she marks her 3 as a red 3.
+  - Cathy now knows that her 3 must connect to the 2, so she marks her 3 as a red 3.

 <SelfFinesse />